Russian Academy of Sciences: Restructured academy 2013 and later

 On June 28, 2013, the Russian Government announced a draft law that would dissolve the RAS while creating a new "public-governmental" organization with the same name.
 The RAS would be fused with two other Russian national academies—Russian Academy of Agricultural Sciences and Russian Academy of Medical Sciences, with all members of all academies acquiring equal status as academicians.
 The law also created a new government agency: Federal Agency for Scientific Organizations (FASO).
 FASO would take control of all buildings and other property of the academy.
 In addition, all RAS academic institutes were removed from academy control.
 Instead, the new government agency FASO was empowered to "evaluate", relying on its own criteria, the efficiency of research institutes and rearrange ineffective ones.

 The draft law, which, in its initial form, would have fundamentally changed the system of science organization in Russia, provoked conflicts and protests within academic circles.
 A large group of the RAS members signalized their intention not to join the new academy if the reform is run as planned in the draft.
 Some leading scientists (including Pierre Deligne, Michael Atiyah, Mumford, and others) wrote open letters which referred to the planned reform of the RAS as "shocking" and even "criminal".
 In this situation, the draft was softened in some details—e.g., there remained no words about "dissolution" in the text—and approved on September 27, 2013.
 In 2014, Putin announced more changes to science funding that reduced RAS power while increasing that of the government.

-In 2017, the election of the RAS president was also brought under government control.
+In 2017, the election of the RAS president was brought under government control.
 At the General Meeting of the RAS in March 2018, the RAS president (that time) Alexander Sergeev said that the academy enters now the post-reform period.
 In May 2018, the FASO was incorporated into Russia's new Ministry of Science and Higher Education.
 The latter was created by splitting the Ministry of Education and Science.
 Mikhail Kotyukov, who had been head of FASO since its creation, was named head of the new Ministry of Science and Higher Education.
+In June 2023, the RAS opened the Modern Ideology of China Research Laboratory within its Institute of China and Contemporary Asia to study Xi Jinping Thought.